 - Retired employees.

 - Students, including assistants, associates, or others holding positions with student status.

-- Probationary civil service and collective bargaining unit employees who do not complete probation prior to the deadlines indicated above under "Eligibility."
+- Probationary civil service and bargaining unit employees who do not complete probation prior to the deadlines indicated above under "Eligible Individuals."

 - An employee whose employment was terminated prior to the first day of class.

 The summer educational benefit waiver may be used for up to four credits over the summer term.
 Credit hours may be in any combination of for credit or audit hours.
 Individuals may enroll for additional credits beyond what the waiver allows, but tuition and mandatory fees for only the first four credits associated with the eligible courses are waived.

 WSU charges each eligible individual a nonrefundable $5 administrative fee plus any special course fees, laboratory fees, late registration charges, or late fee payment charges.

 IRI Not Accepted for $5 Fee